 Many of the a older houses in Philadelphia still have Plaques to the front wall, usually between two windows on the second story.
 These are the symbols of colonial fire companies, signifying that this particular house had paid its dues to a particular company and was entitled to its services if it ever had a fire.
 There are two exceptions to this rule, one showing four hands gripping wrists (the fireman's "carry" technique), which was the symbol of Franklin's fire insurance company, otherwise known as the "Contributionship".
-The other shows a Green Tree, the symbol of a competitor fire insurance company which found a business opportunity in insuring houses with a tree on the property, something the Contributionship declined to cover.
+The other shows a Green Tree, the symbol of a competitor fire insurance company which found a business opportunity in ensuring houses with a tree on the property, something the Contributionship declined to cover.
 These fire insurance companies are the only survivors of a type called "perpetual" fire insurance.
 Since the Contributionship is the oldest fire company in America, while the Green Tree company was fairly recently involved a controversy with its directors some of the most prominent people in the City they generate highly interesting histories, as organizations.

 But in many ways, the more interesting feature about them is their unique business plan, which contains some important lessons for the rest of the insurance industry, particularly health insurance.
 Since health insurance is now one of the great unsolved problems of national life, it is perhaps worth a little trouble to understand perpetual insurance as a concept.
 It isn't that hard, so stick with it.

-A fire insurance company has to figure out each year's risk of fires, and set a premium large enough to pay for that risk, but not so large as to drive away business.
+A fire insurance company has to figure out each year's risk of fires and set a premium large enough to pay for that risk, but not so large as to drive away business.
 If there's some unspent money left over at the end of the year, that profit belongs to the company.
 When Ben Franklin was starting the first fire insurance, he had no way of guessing what the risk was going to be, so he guessed far on the high side.
-So as to keep from scaring away his customers, the agreement was that any surplus would be applied to following years, invested in the meantime.
-After a while, the investment income was enough to pay for the fires, plus enough to pay a dividend, and to return the whole investment if the home-owner wanted to move to another house.
+So as to keep from scaring away his customers, the agreement was that any surplus would be applied to the following years, invested in the meantime.
+After a while, the investment income was enough to pay for the fires, plus enough to pay a dividend and to return the whole investment if the home-owner wanted to move to another house.
 Here was perpetual fire insurance.
 A returnable, lump-sum investment paid for the fire insurance, paid a nice dividend, and you got your money back if you wanted it.
 Its most extreme example was the policy taken out by thePennsylvania Hospital during colonial times, which still pays about 15,000 annual dividend, plus they have had fire insurance for two centuries from an investment which seems trivial in retrospect.
 Why doesn't everyone have perpetual fire insurance?
 Why is it now a quaint little forgotten idea that almost no one knows about?

 |the 1929 crash|